1. Home

 High Peaks Conditions Report

-With recent heavy rain, hikers should be prepared for wet and muddy trails and fluctuating water levels.
+Following periods of heavy rainfall, hikers should be prepared for wet and muddy trails, as well as fluctuating water levels.

 Water crossings are higher than average for this time of year, with stronger currents when new rainfall occurs.
 Hikers should exercise caution when approaching any area with a significant water crossing and opt for high-water routes where possible (i.e., Phelps Brook crossing, Johns Brook to JBL).
 High water hazards with no or few alternative routes include the Indian Pass Brook crossing to Street and Nye, the Opalescent River crossing to Allen, and the Johns Brook crossing on the Phelps trail past Bushnell Falls.